 06. Kalu Wala Natural Pool

-Description: A clear, natural water pool fed by streams in the area, perfect for a refreshing dip amidst the tranquil surroundings.
+- Description: A clear, natural water pool fed by local streams, perfect for a refreshing dip amidst the tranquil surroundings.

-Note: A must-visit for those interested in Sri Lanka’s tea heritage.
+- Note: This is for those interested in Sri Lanka’s tea heritage.

 08. Other Nearby Waterfalls

-Distance: Varies from 2–14 km from Mandaram Nuwara, with some requiring a vehicle to access.
+- Distance: Varies from 2 to 14 km from Mandaram Nuwara, with some locations requiring a vehicle for access.

 09. Camping and Homestays

-Description: Mandaram Nuwara is known for its camping sites and homestays, offering immersive experiences in the misty mountains.
-Local residents provide camping facilities and home-cooked meals.
+- Description: Mandaram Nuwara is known for its camping sites and homestays, offering immersive experiences in the misty mountains.
+Residents provide camping facilities and home-cooked meals.

-Activities: Camping with stunning hilltop views, enjoying authentic Sri Lankan food, and connecting with local culture.
+- Activities: Camping with stunning hilltop views, savoring authentic Sri Lankan cuisine, and immersing yourself in the local culture.

 11. Visit Historic Temples